 About the Sports Physical Therapy Residency

 Residents provide patient care averaging approximately 30 hours per week, including 3-4 hours per week co-treating with a faculty mentor.
-Ten to 12 hours per week are dedicated to receiving didactic instruction, non-patient care learning and observing in specialty clinics (Runners Clinic, Swimmers Clinic, Cyclists Clinic, Golfers Clinic, Throwers Clinic, Dancers Clinic, Performance Spectrum, Sports Concussion Clinic).
+Ten to 12 hours per week are dedicated to receiving didactic instruction, non-patient care learning and observing in specialty clinics (Runners Clinic, Swimmers Clinic, Cyclists Clinic, Golfers Clinic, Throwers Clinic, Dancers Clinic, Spectrum, Sports Concussion Clinic).

 Additionally, residencies involve event coverage hours at games, practices, and in the training room.
 These hours are in addition to the above clinic time.